michael-e/email_newsletter_manager/readme.md

 Most of the configuration is really easy, because there is a Symphony-style user interface for recipient groups and senders alike.
 However, the recipient group has one special textarea to deal with, the "Name XSLT" textarea.

-The idea behin dit is rather simple: You might have the full name of your recpients in a single field of your section, but ou might as well have separate fields for the name, the family name, the gender, whatever.
+The idea behind it is rather simple: You might have the full name of your recpients in a single field of your section, but ou might as well have separate fields for the name, the family name, the gender, whatever.
 In these cases the simplest way to build a "full name" is to use XSLT.
 Here are some examples:

 * The full name is stored in field called `name`: